sathia27/sathia27.github.com/_posts/2020-02-15-writing-thread-safe-with-ruby.md

 ### 2. Don't mutate Global variables

-I have worked with Legacy code-bases before where we used to determine current logged-in user using Global variable.
+I have worked with Legacy code-bases before where we used to determine current user using Global variable.
 It worked fine when we have used Application servers like Passenger.
 Those code will not work with Puma like servers.

 ```ruby
 class UsersController < ApplicationController